-Even though the house is a fixer upper, it still helps to make some minor improvements.
-Painting walls, replacing broken fixtures and switches, repairing leaky faucets, and even patching cracked drywall can go a long way in helping buyers see potential.
+Even though the house is a fixer-upper, it still helps to make some minor improvements.
+Painting walls, replacing broken fixtures and switches, repairing leaky faucets, and even patching cracked drywall can go a long way in helping buyers see the potential.

 “It’s hard to overcome a first impression,” Behr said.
 “Preparing ahead of time helps ensure that we are presenting each property in the best light, right from the start.”